-- NOTE: Even if you have configured remote file sharing, the Web interface does not display user credential information due to security reasons. - NOTE: If the image path contains user credentials, use HTTPS to avoid credentials from displaying in the GUI and RACADM.
-If entering the credentials in the URL, avoid using "@" symbol, because it is a separator character.
+NOTE: Even if you have configured remote file sharing, the Web interface does not display user credential information due to security reasons.

 For Linux distributions, this feature may require a manual mount command when operating at runlevel init 3.
 The syntax for the command is: